nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ---
 # Class Manager 2023 User Guide

-## Welcome to Class Manager 2023 (CM 23)!
+## Welcome to Class Manager 2023!

-Are you tired of managing your teaching assistant duties by juggling notes, spreadsheets, and calendars?

-Are you on the hunt for a more efficient and organized solution to handle your responsibilities as a teaching assistant?

-Introducing **Class Manager 2023**!
+To all CS2103/T Teaching Assistants (TAs),

+We understand your struggles in managing your students' information.
+We know that you have to keep track of your students' contact information, attendance, class participation and assignment grades.
+We also know that you have to manage multiple classes while juggling your own schoolwork and other commitments.

-CM 23 is your ticket to an enhanced teaching experience!
-We present to you an all-in-one application designed to streamline your class management duties.
-Bid farewell to the stress of missed deadlines and the chaos of TA duties slipping through the cracks.
+This is why we are excited to introduce **Class Manager 2023**, an all-in-one application designed to streamline your class management duties. **Class Manager 2023** will help you to save time, streamline your TA duties and allow you to focus on what matters most - your students.

-So, what's holding you back?
-This user guide is your key to mastery of CM 23, with step-by-step instructions on how you can install and use our application.
-CM 23 is designed to be intuitive and easy to use, so you can get started right away!
+This user guide is your key to mastering **Class Manager 2023**, with step-by-step instructions on how you can install and use our application. **Class Manager 2023** is designed to be intuitive and easy to use, so you can get started right away!

 <!-- * Table of Contents -->
 <page-nav-print />